 A skills gap is the gap between the skills an employee has and the skills in which they need to obtain to perform a job well.
 If you happen to be one of those employees affected by the changing needs of your workplace, you may need to upgrade your skills so you can remain of value to the company.

-2. Seek new opportunities.
-Welcome chances at the growth in the workplace, because practice is the best teacher.
-Look for secondment opportunities (working in other departments to learn new skills) and seek out stretch opportunities that force you to grow your skills.
+2) Seek new opportunities.
+Welcome chances at grow thin the workplace, because practice is the best teacher.
+Look for second opportunities (working in other departments to learn new skills), seek outstretch opportunities that force you to grow your skills.

 Knowing that the skills that companies rely on and value are changing, your ability to identify your own skill gaps and willingness to do something about it makes you a valuable employee for a changing company.